MrHPvP/sm_plugins/README.md

 # Respawn-Commands
 Coded in sourcepawn

-Main Game coded for : CSGO
+Main game coded for : CSGO

 A group of useful commands that work by themselves